Scalified/gradle-it-plugin/README.md

 2. New directories are created (if missing):
    * Source set directory for integration tests (the value of **it.srcDir** property, which is **src/it/java** by default)
    * Resources directory for integration tests (the value of **it.resourcesDir** property, which is **src/it/resources** by default)
-3. Source set directory for integration tests marked as generated source directory (IntelliJ IDEA only)
+3. Source set directory for integration tests marked as test source directory (IntelliJ IDEA only)
 4. Gradle configurations added:
    * **itCompile** - configuration for integration test compile scope (depends on **testCompile**)
    * **itRuntime** - configuration for integration test runtime scope (depends on **testRuntime**)